hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 **Optimization result**

-This details the results of the optimization run.
+This details the results of an optimization run.
 It shows the predicted consumption, solar panel production, and the optimization results.
-There is also a couple of charts showing the predictions and the optimization results.
+We also added several charts.

 *Header with a part of optimization config*